Data Science Certificate

 - Complete four certificate courses for graduate credit.

 - Earn at least a B grade in each course.

 - Complete the courses within three years.

-- CSCI E-109 Data Science or CSCI E-107 Introduction to Data Science (choose one required course)
+- One required course: CSCI E-109 Data Science or CSCI E-63C Elements of Data Science and Statistical Learning With R

-*For the elective course group, you may only count one introductory statistics course (STAT E-100 through STAT E-110) and one advanced statistics course (STAT E-150 through STAT E-200).
+- Three electives: Choose any three courses from select group; you may only count one introductory statistics course (STAT E-100 through STAT E-110) and one advanced statistics course (STAT E-150 through STAT E-200)